 Jan Harrison is an American painter and sculptor whose work, which primarily features animal imagery, centers on the animal nature as it relates to human existence and the collective psyche.
 Her art is informed by the philosophy of deep ecology.
 A monograph detailing her work describes it as “excavat(ing) the arcane kingdom of the human psyche, so long tyrannized by the repressive and oppressive forces of socialization."
 She has exhibited widely in the United States and abroad.
 Harrison speaks and sings in a language, Animal Tongues, which she performs.
-She has been considered a pioneer in the investigation of the animal/human interface in art.

 Jan Harrison was born in West Palm Beach, Florida, and has lived in Georgia, California, Ohio, and New York.
 In 1989 she moved from Cincinnati to New York's Hudson Valley.
 Her art has been in over one hundred and seventy solo and group exhibitions throughout the United States and internationally, including Animal.Anima.Animus, c: Linda Weintraub and Marketta Seppälä, which opened in Finland and was exhibited in Holland, Canada, and at PS1 in New York.